HomeGlossary › Australian Blue Cypress

 Chemistry and Scent Profile

-The significance of Australian Blue Cypress extends beyond its olfactory appeal; it is also known for sustainability.
-Thetrees are cultivated in managed forests, promoting responsible harvesting practices.
-This ensures that the use of Australian Blue Cypress in perfumery supports ecological balance and aligns with the growing demand for sustainable and ethically sourced ingredients in luxury fragrances.
+Australian Blue Cypress is also noted for its sustainability.
+The trees are cultivated in managed forests, supporting responsible harvesting.
+This means Australian Blue Cypress is sustainably sourced, in line with the demand for ethically sourced ingredients in luxury fragrances.

 Did You Know?